arjunkannawar/Stock-analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?

-#### Refactoring code is a way to make the code efficient - interms of performance, improving the logic or optimizing the steps taken to complete the task at hand.
+#### The amin goal of code refactoring is to make it easy to enhance and maintain in the future.
+Refactoring code is a way to make the code efficient - interms of performance, improving the logic or optimizing the steps taken to complete the task at hand.

 ### How do these pros and cons apply to refactoring the original VBA Script?

+#### The rafactoring of code has helped improve the performace of the code with an improved execution time.